This grant supports programs that help people from disadvantaged backgrounds enter and succeed in nursing education.

 Funder: Health Resources and Services Administration

-Summary: Funds projects to increase nursing education opportunities for individuals from disadvantaged backgrounds through evidence-based strategies and support services.
+Summary: Supports projects that increase nursing education opportunities for individuals from disadvantaged backgrounds using evidence-based strategies.

-Key Information: No cost-sharing required; Project Director must be a licensed RN; minimum 30% of budget to participant/trainee support.
+Key Information: Project Director must be a licensed RN; minimum 30% of annual budget must go to participant/trainee support; indirect costs capped at 8%.